kubernetes-sigs/aws-ebs-csi-driver/docs/tagging.md

 ```

 # Adding, Modifying, and Deleting Tags Of Existing Volumes
 The AWS EBS CSI Driver supports the modifying of tags of existing volumes through `VolumeAttributesClass.parameters` the examples below show the syntax for addition, modification, and deletion of tags within the `VolumeAttributesClass.parameters`.
+The driver (in v1.39.0 and later) also supports runtime string interpolation on tag values for a volume upon modification, which allows the specification of placeholder values for the PVC namespace, PVC name, and PV name, which will then be dynamically computed at runtime. **Note: Interpolated tags require the `--extra-modify-metadata` flag to be enabled on the `external-resizer` sidecar.**

 For a walkthrough on how to apply these modifications to a volume follow the [walkthrough for Volume Modification via VolumeAttributeClass](../examples/kubernetes/modify-volume)

 **Syntax for Adding or Modifying a Tag**